cryologger/glacier-velocity-tracker/README.md

 ### 2.2 Operation

-When initially powered on, the Cryologger GVT will attempt to establish a GNSS fix and sychronize the real-time clock (RTC) of the MicroMod Artemis Processor for up to 5 minutes.
+When initially powered on, the Cryologger GVT will attempt to establish a GNSS fix and synchronize the real-time clock (RTC) of the MicroMod Artemis Processor for up to 5 minutes.
 Once the RTC is synchronized, the system will set an alarm to wake at the user-specified time and then enter a low-power deep sleep.
 Nominally, the system will wake daily and log data from the u-blox GNSS receiver to a microSD card for a period of 3 hours.
 There are three different logging modes available to the end end-user, which can be tailored to the data collection requirements and available power capacity.

 Versions 2.2.1 and above of the Cryologger GVT are equipped with an OLED display.
-This display is used to provided detailed information to the end user about the status of the Cryologger at each stage of operation, including boot-up, initialization of components, acquisition of GNSS fix, and logging of data.
+This display is used to provide detailed information to the end user about the status of the Cryologger at each stage of operation, including boot-up, initialization of components, acquisition of GNSS fix, and logging of data.

 In addition to the OLED display messages, a series of LED blink patterns can also be used to indicate system operation and guide possible troubleshooting steps that should be attempted if any errors is encountered.
 A detailed table of the LED blink patterns can be found in the [DEPLOYMENT.md](/Documentation/DEPLOYMET.md) documentation.